springfield-project/springfield-project.github.io/index.md

   * provide properties for each device, including relations with other devices
   * drives, partitions, lvm, md
   * drives includes: spinning rust, SSD, flash, NVMe, including those behind storage appliances
-  * not included or planned: management of storage network switches
   * manage block devices and their formatting
   * device create, destroy, resize, rename, reshape
   * this includes volumes on a storage appliance